-- Attainments towards the identified outcomes will be shared with parents termly through feedback regarding SEND support reviews but also through the school reporting system and Parents' Evenings. - Parents may also find the home-school diary a useful tool to use to communicate with school staff on a more regular basis. - Parents are encouraged to arrange an appointment to discuss their child's progress with the class teacher, the SENCo or a member of the senior leadership team at any time when they feel concerned or have information they feel they would like to share that could impact on their child's success.
+- Attainments towards the identified outcomes will be shared with parents termly through feedback regarding SEND support reviews but also through the school reporting system and Parents' Evenings. - Parents may also find a home-school diary a useful tool to use to communicate with school staff on a more regular basis. - Parents know that they can speak to teachers at the beginning and end of the school day or can make an appointment to see the teacher, Learning Mentor or SENCo. - Parents are encouraged to arrange an appointment to discuss their child's progress with the class teacher, the SENCo or a member of the senior leadership team at any time when they feel concerned or have information they feel they would like to share that could impact on their child's success.
 Please contact the school office who will arrange this appointment for you.
 The contact number is 01695 722931.